4cody/case-study/README.md

 # What #
-Case study to demonstrate the skills and technologies learned during a 10 week traing with TEKsystems.
+Case study to demonstrate the skills and technologies learned during a 10 week training with TEKsystems.
 We are learning Java and Spring MVC

 # Project Title #
 #### Cedar Drone

 # Idea #
 The website is for drone/quad copter reviews.
 It's target audience would be drone enthusiasts and those in the market for a drone.
 The value here is for community of people to have a place to congregate online and exchange ideas and discuss all things drone.
 This is the ideal.
-For the purpose of the project with the given time and requirements, I will be focusing on the functionality needed in order to create users and for those users to be able to leave reviews on different drones.
-These drone "veiws" should have a specs table their reviews visible.
+For the purpose of the project with the given time and requirements, I will be focusing on the functionality needed to create users and for those users to be able to leave reviews on a given drone.
+These drone "veiws" should have a specs table and their reviews should be by visible.

 # User Stories #
 - As a User I want to be able to leave reviews on drones to inform others aboout a drone